 Each class of the Sofaer IMBA consists of between 40-50 students from a wide range of professional, academic, and geographic backgrounds.
 On average the students have 2-4 years of work experience, represent 15 countries and the average age is 28.

-The Sofaer IMBA has only 1 intake per year.
+The Sofaer GMBA has only 1 intake per year.
 Students study together as a cohort and complete the program together, unless studying on exchange.

 The Sofaer International MBA provides students with a strong foundational core in all aspects of business.
 Students are given a variety of choice for elective courses, however, the program itself is entirely focused on entrepreneurship and innovation, and, therefore, there is no further specialization.